 Alnwick Castle by train: the nearest railway station is Alnmouth.
 From here you can take a bus or taxi to the castle.

 Alnwick Castle by bus: There are plenty of bus services that connect with Alnwick bus station, some front the city of Newcastle.
-You can plan your journey here.
-It will be a five minute walk to the castle from the main bus station.
+It will be a five-minute walk to the castle from the main bus station.

 Where to stay near the Alnwick Gardens